openmhz/trunk-server/README.md

 `./docker-prod.sh` - sets up docker-compose to run with the correct environment variables for production

+If you are having trouble with Docker Compose not building the images, try adding "--parallel 1".
+There may have been too many builds happening at once.

 ### Service I Like
 - 💻 I use Digital Ocean and they have been pretty great.
 If you need hosting, give them a try and use my referal code: https://m.do.co/c/402fa446f7a6
 You get $100 of credit to use in 60 days.